What Does Baking Soda Do in a Deodorant Formula—And Why Do Some People React?

 Q: Is there anything better than baking soda?

 A: Not necessarily better—“better” will depend on your skin and odor situation.
-But magnesium hydroxide and zinc oxide can be effective odor fighters.
-They’re both featured in our Sensitive formula.
-Zinc ricinoleate is also a great odor fighter and it’s in our upcoming formula Sensitive Clear.
+But magnesium hydroxide, zinc oxide and zinc ricinoleate can all be effective odor fighters.
+They’re featured in our Sensitive and Sensitive Clear formulas.

 Related Posts